cyber-prags/Health-Risk-Detection-Webapp/README.md

 # Health-Risk-Detection-Webapp

-Repository for the code for the Health Risk Detection
+Repository for the code for the Health Risk Detection.

+Link to the research paper: https://ieeexplore.ieee.org/document/9823582